-Currently, University of North America offers student health insurance through PGH Global.
-Plan information is updated periodically.
-Please refer to UoNA website for the current plans offered and the pricing information.
+The University offers self-pay, optional student health insurance.
+Please refer to the UoNA website or President for information about current plans available and pricing information.

 Professional Conduct Policy

 Students are expected to behave and treat others on campus as professional scholars.
 Students attend the University from all parts of the world and from many varied backgrounds.
 This diversity provides a rich environment for the free exploration and expression of ideas, and students are expected to participate fully and to uphold the right of others to do the same.